What is a spot market?

 - U.S. RINs and ethanol – daily ethanol and biofuels pricing, news and analysis informs of changes that influence pricing as well as regulatory and legislative developments.
 We also provide RINs and carbon credit prices for parties obligated under climate change legislation and the RFS2.

-- Refinery feedstocks – the OPIS International Feedstocks Intelligence Report is the key pricing source for VGO, naphtha and light cycle oil in international feedstocks markets.
+- Refinery feedstocks – International Feedstocks Intelligence Report is the key pricing source for VGO, naphtha and light cycle oil in international feedstocks markets.

 In addition, OPIS has a continuous record of successful third-party audits certifying our adherence to IOSCO (International Organization of Securities Commissions) principles of transparency and objectivity.